maxpetretta/maxp.co/src/lib/posts/hello.md

 Aren't we more than our 9-5's?

 We have hobbies and fears and dreams and much more.
 I'm still figuring out who I am, and maybe you are too.
-But, if you'd like to read more about my background, the [About](/about) page is a good place to start.
+But, if you'd like to read more about my background, the [About](/) page is a good place to start.
 And, as you may have already gathered, I'm a software developer by trade.

 ## Why the website?

 At this point, I've been online for most of my life.
 I've spent most of that time as a [lurker](https://en.wikipedia.org/wiki/Lurker), passively consuming the content of others, but never really creating my own.
-This is a common phenonenom, so much so that it has been decribed as the ["1% rule"](<https://en.wikipedia.org/wiki/1%25_rule_(Internet_culture)>); only a small handful of users create the posts that the rest of us enjoy on a daily basis.
+This is a common phenomenon, so much so that it has been described as the ["1% rule"](<https://en.wikipedia.org/wiki/1%25_rule_(Internet_culture)>); only a small handful of users create the posts that the rest of us enjoy on a daily basis.

 I've been aware of this quality in myself for quite some time.
 In fact, I built this blog over a year ago, at the end of 2020.
 But it's sat empty all this time.
 I think much of that stems from a crippling fear of [being wrong on the internet](https://xkcd.com/386/).